City Council Resolutions and Ordinances

 An ordinance is a law adopted by the City Council.
 Ordinances usually amend, repeal or supplement the Municipal Code; provide zoning specifications; or appropriate money for specific purposes.
-Most ordinances require two hearings: an introduction, followed later by the final adoption.
-A resolution is a formal expression of opinion or intention of the City Council.
-Resolutions usually become effective upon their adoption.
+Most ordinances require two hearings: an introductory hearing, generally followed two weeks later by a second public hearing.
+Most ordinances go into effect 30 days after the date of final passage.